 For those who want to become managers at the professional level, requirements include at least five years of job experience as well as a graduate degree in sport management.
 The success of sports managers hinge on their understanding of not only the sport or competition, but also the business of sports in general.

 Skills relating to marketing, leadership, finance and other business-related subjects are essential to success.
-Sport management programs at the graduate level cover these subjects.
+Our online Master’s in Sport Management degree covers these subjects.

 The average salary of a sports manager is $97,220, according to the BLS.
 However, the expected growth of this occupation is slightly lower than the national average.